amitmse/in_Python_/Logistic Regression/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ### Logit function / Sigmoid Function:
+		Below shows probability to logit
 		Y 		= Exp(a + bX)/{1 + Exp(a + bX)}   = [1/{1 + Exp -(a + bX)}] = 1/(1+exp^-y)
 		1 - Y 		= Exp-(a + bX)/{1 + Exp-(a + bX)} =  1/{1 + Exp(a + bX)}    = 1/(1+exp^y)
 		Y/(1-Y)		= Exp(a + bX)/{1 + Exp(a + bX)}]/ [1/{1 + Exp(a + bX)}]     = Exp(a + bX) = exp^y
-		Log{Y/(1-Y)}	= a + bX (Apply log to convert non-linear relationship into linear relationship)
+		Log{Y/(1-Y)}	= a + bX (Apply log to convert non-linear relationship into linear relationship) If not clear then read from bottom to top (above 4 lines) to understand logit to probability.

 	- The sigmoid function is a mathematical function used to map the predicted values to probabilities which has a characteristic of S-shaped or sigmoid curve.